imsjp/poe-tools/content/docs/pathofbuilding/index.md

 ## Installing Path of Building Community Fork

-Note that the original Path of Building is no longer supported, and users must install the [Path of Building Community Fork](https://github.com/PathOfBuildingCommunity/PathOfBuilding/releases).
+Note that the original Path of Building is no longer supported, and users must download and install the [Path of Building Community Fork](https://github.com/PathOfBuildingCommunity/PathOfBuilding/releases).
 It is recommended to use the Setup-x.exe for convenience.

 Once downloaded, open the wizard to install the program.